World's first patient cured of HIV dies after cancer returns

-LONDON (Reuters) - Timothy Ray Brown, the first person known to have been cured of HIV when he had a unique type of bone marrow transplant, has died in California after relapsing with cancer, his partner said.
+LONDON (Reuters) - Timothy Ray Brown, the first person known to be cured of HIV when he had a unique type of bone marrow transplant, has died in California after relapsing with cancer, his partner said.

-“It is with great sadness that I announce that Timothy passed away ... this afternoon surrounded by myself and friends, after a 5 month battle with leukaemia,” his partner Tim Hoeffgen said in a post on Facebook.
+“It is with great sadness that I announce that Timothy passed away ... this afternoon surrounded by myself and friends, after a 5 month battle with leukaemia,” his partner, Tim Hoeffgen, said in a post on Facebook.
+He said Brown was his “hero” and “the sweetest person in the world”.

-Brown, born on March 11, 1966, became known as the “Berlin Patient” after his HIV was eradicated by treatment there in 2007.
+Brown, born on March 11, 1966, became known as the “Berlin Patient” after his HIV was cleared by treatment there in 2007.

 The American’s case fascinated and inspired a generation of HIV doctors as well as patients infected with the virus that causes AIDS, offering a glimmer of hope that one day a cure will be found that eventually ends the AIDS pandemic.